Angele91/commander/README.md

 # Commander CLI

-Commander is a CLI tool that allows you to create, list, remove, and execute command containers.
+Commander is a CLI tool that allows you to create, list, remove, and execute commands, that consists in a group of steps.
+A step is basically a... _command_.
+But not like the one you manage through this CLI, but _literally_ a command.
+Like _cd_, _npm start_, or whatever.

 ## Purpose